innofactororg/terraform-action/README.md

       require_code_owner_for_apply: true

       # Check that a code owner has reviewed and approved the pull request.
-      # The code owner can't be the user who opened the pull request, unless
+      # The code owner can't be the user who opened the pull request.
-      # the user is the only owner.
       #
       # Note: This action will ignore emails and teams specified in CODEOWNERS file.
       #